albipuliga/ItaloCode/README.md

 Write your code using the Italian syntax.
 For example:
 - `stampa` for printing.
 Add what you want to print after the command `stampa` without spaces.
 - `piu`, `meno` `per`, and `diviso` for mathematical arithmetics.
-- ` !` for ending each line.
-At the end of eask line a esclamation mark is needed.
+- ` !` for ending each line (with a blank space before it).
+At the end of each line a exclamation mark is needed.
-- write everything in lower letter.
+- Write everything in lower letter.

 Refer to the documentation for detailed syntax and examples.